swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 }
 ```

 This approach enables inference of the wrapper attribute on the closure parameter from context.
-However, this breaks the property-wrapper declaration-model, and would force callers to use the property-wrapper syntax.
-This approach, also, raises questions about anonymous closure-parameters that have an inferred property-wrapper custom-attribute.
+However, this breaks the property-wrapper declaration model, and would force callers to use the property-wrapper syntax.
+This approach, also, raises questions about anonymous closure parameters that have an inferred property-wrapper custom attribute.
 That is, if an anonymous closure parameter `$0` has the `wrappedValue` type, accessing the backing wrapper and projected value would naturally use `_$0` and `$$0`, which are _far_ from readable.
-Furthermore, suppose `$0` is bound to the backing wrapper-type; this would mean that naming the parameter would cause the value to change types, which would be very unexpected from a user standpoint.
+Furthermore, suppose `$0` is bound to the backing wrapper type; this would mean that naming the parameter would cause the value to be bound to a different type, which would be very unexpected from a user standpoint.
 All in all, the property-wrapper syntax is purely an implementation detail for the closure body, which does _not_ belong to the API signature.

 ## Future directions

 ### Support property-wrapper initialization from a projected value

-Today, a property wrapper can be initialized from an instance of its `wrappedValue` type if the wrapper provides a suitable `init(wrappedValue:)`.
-The same initialization strategy is used in this proposal for property wrapper parameters to allow users to pass a wrapped value as a property wrapper argument.
-We could extend this model to support initializing a property wrapper from an instance of its `projectedValue` type by allowing property wrappers to define an `init(projectedValue:)` that follows the same rules as `init(wrappedValue:)`.
-This could allow users to additionally pass a projected value as a property wrapper argument, like so:
+Under [the first property-wrapper proposal](https://github.com/apple/swift-evolution/blob/main/proposals/0258-property-wrappers.md), a property wrapper can be initialized from an instance of its wrapped type, if it provides a suitable intializer: `init(wrappedValue:)`.
+The same initialization strategy is used in this proposal for property-wrapper parameters, in order to allow users to pass a wrapped value as a property-wrapper argument.

+We could extend this model to support initializing a property wrapper from an instance of its `projectedValue` type by enabling a feature whereby defining an `init(projectedValue:)` (that follows the same rules as `init(wrappedValue:)`) would enable special initialization syntax.
+Namely, it would enable users to pass a projected value as a property-wrapper argument, like so:

 ```swift
 @propertyWrapper